blazQ/mpi-word-count/README.md

 The utility has been tested using a cluster of machines, via Google Cloud.

-I've used 4 e2-standard-2 machines, for a total of 8 cores, to perform strong scalability tests with a fixed number of bytes as an input and varying the number of processors.
+I've used 4 e2-standard-4 machines, for a total of 16 cores, to perform strong scalability tests with a fixed number of bytes as an input and varying the number of processors.
 Tests were done using a fair workload, automatically generated using the scripts found in the directory, to ensure reliable results.
+The scripts supplied in the repo are meant for easy local testing.
+To adapt them in a clustered environment, make sure that every node has the same test directory.
+(For example, create it in the master and the send it to all the other nodes)

 ### Strong Scalability